C3S/collecting_society_docker/README.rst

-- The packages/applications are compiled on images of the compile branch and in the end **copied** to the images on the service branch, which are used for development/production.
+- The packages/applications are compiled on images of the compile branch and in the end **copied** to the images on the service branch, which are used for the actual services.
-- Each image stage has **3 substages** for the different environments:
+- Each image stage has **4 substages** for the different environments:

   - The **production** substage contains only the minimum of packages needed.
+  - The **staging** substage adds packages for stating.
   - The **testing** substage adds packages for tests/CI/documentation.
   - The **development** substage adds packages to develop comfortably.